-The Office of the County Counsel’s Social Justice and Impact Litigation Section litigates high-impact cases, drafts innovative local ordinances, and develops new policies and programs to advance the County’s goal of achieving social and economic justice for all its residents and to promote local, state, and national public policy reform.
-Impact Section attorneys also provide a broad range of legal advice to County agencies and defend the County in select cases raising the potential for a significant impact on the County’s ability to provide critical safety net services to vulnerable residents.
+The Office of the County Counsel’s Social Justice and Impact Litigation Section (“Impact Section”) litigates high-impact cases, drafts innovative local ordinances, and develops new policies and programs to advance the County’s goal of achieving social and economic justice for all its residents and to promote local, state, and national public policy reform.
+Impact Section attorneys also provide a broad range of legal advice to County agencies and defend the County in select cases implicating the County’s ability to provide critical safety-net services and protect public health.

-2018-2020 Fellowship Position
+2021-2023 Fellowship Position

-Application Process and Deadline:
+Application Process and Deadline

-To apply, please send a resume, a cover letter describing your experience and interest in working through local government to advance the public interest, a legal writing sample, a list of three references, and an unofficial law school transcript to our Fellowship Hiring Committee at email@example.com.
+To apply, please send a resume, cover letter describing your experience and interest in working through local government to advance the public interest, legal writing sample, list of three references, and unofficial law school transcript to our Fellowship Hiring Committee at email@example.com.
 Applications must be submitted by Friday, August 21, 2020.
 The Office expects to complete the hiring process in September or October 2020.

 (PDF Version) 2021-2023 Social Justice and Impact Litigation Fellowship